School Board Communication: Out of Touch with Students, Families, and Staff

 In order to understand Hamilton Administration’s reasoning for the disinclusion of votes in BoardDocs and its communication practices, we scheduled a meeting with Dr. Paul Mielke, the District Superintendent, and Ms. Catherine Drago, the Assistant Superintendent of Teaching & Learning.
 When asked about the absence of a vote count of elected officials, Dr. Paul Mielke said of school board votes, “Ours are usually [unanimous] anyway; we haven’t really had too many split votes.”
 Dr. Mielke then expressed how board members are presented with a large amount of information prior to the decision in order for the board to reach a complete consensus before a vote occurs to back an admin proposition wholly.
 This can be seen clearly in the instance of the parent interviewed.
 Within this conversation, it was also mentioned by Ms. Drago, in reference to board members, “You have that debate in the room and you share your ideas.”
 However, this discussion and board member dissent, if any, is not represented in any way that is available to be seen by the public.
 This leaves Hamilton families unable to see how the board member they elected is staying true to their promises and pushing for policies they campaigned on, if they are at all.

-In continuation with the theme of nondescript board meetings, the Hamilton School Board does not livestream their meetings unlike the Menomonee Falls School District, the Germantown School District, the Waukesha School District, the Arrowhead School District, the Wauwatosa School District, the West Allis-West Milwaukee School District, the Pewaukee School District, the Kettle Moraine School District, and the Elmbrook School District.
+In continuation with the theme of nondescript board meetings, while the Hamilton School Board does livestream, they do not record their meetings unlike the Menomonee Falls School District, the Germantown School District, the Waukesha School District, the Arrowhead School District, the Wauwatosa School District, the West Allis-West Milwaukee School District, the Pewaukee School District, the Kettle Moraine School District, and the Elmbrook School District.
 In actuality, after extensive research we were unable to find another school district that did not record their board meetings.
 The video documentation of school board meetings is an improvement that can be provided to the families of the Sussex Hamilton School District.
 These recordings afford parents who are unable to attend board meetings the opportunity to feel informed and see the dialogue their elected board member is having.

 In conclusion, while the district has made attempts at communicating with students, teachers, and parents there is much room for improvement.
 The lack of communicated justification for many of these large scale changes alongside the insufficient documentation of school board meetings have left many Hamilton families and staff members in the dark with feelings of uncertainty regarding the direction that the school board is moving.
 In order to uphold a sense of community and confidence within the district, we believe that the recording and in depth description of school board meetings, displaying of board member votes, and an academic rationale of changes is necessary.
 Hamilton is an amazing school district with an amazing community of students, families, and staff that deserve to be kept informed and up-to-date.
 We believe that these changes could add to a long-term positive impact where students, families, and staff feel as if they are in the loop at all times.